A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Computational Method

 If one decides to intervene, the impulse control $y^*$ is determined by selecting

 To solve the minimization problem in \eqref{eq:argminimpulse}, one can use a variety of numerical optimization techniques.
 Further details are provided in Appendix~\ref{app:B}.

 {We interpret this policy in the context of the original (discrete-time) formulation of the SJRP as follows: Given a system state $x$, the warehouse manager checks if an intervention is warranted.
-If so, he places an order, and his order vector is $y^*$ given in Eq.~\eqref{eq:argminimpulse}.}
+If so, he places an order, and his order vector is $y^*$ given in Eq.~\eqref{eq:argminimpulse};} {see Algorithm~\ref{alg:policy} for a detailed description.}

 {\bf Simulation and optimization.} {{\em A priori}, under the proposed policy, every time that the warehouse manager decides to place an order, he needs to solve the minimization problem in Eq. \eqref{eq:argminimpulse} to determine the order size vector $y^*$.
 This is computationally burdensome for performance simulations.
 However, the following observation allows us to compute a single order-up-to vector only once at the beginning of a simulation, resulting in a substantial speedup.
-Consider the minimization problem in Eq. \eqref{eq:argminimpulse}.
-Because the inventory state $x$ is not a decision variable, the problem is in fact equivalent to
+Consider the minimization problem in Eq. \eqref{eq:argminimpulse}, {and assume that the optimal solution $y^* \neq 0$.} Because the inventory state $x$ is not a decision variable, the problem is in fact equivalent to

 which can be further simplified and bounded as follows: